Mr. Craig A. Bennett, CGFM

 Ms. Mobola Kadiri, CDFM

-Ms. Mobola Kadiri is the Director for Financial Improvement and Audit Remediation (FIAR) directorate within the Department of Defense (DoD), Office of the Under Secretary of Defense, Comptroller (OUSD(C)).
-She has been supporting OUSD(C) FIAR since May of 2012.
+Mobola Kadiri has supported OUSD(C) FIAR since May 2012.
 In this capacity, Ms. Kadiri is responsible for executing the Department-wide audit strategy and providing audit guidance to the DoD Components.
-She is leading changes to impact programs, people, technology and processes to drive efficiency and strengthen the internal controls across the organization in support of the Department’s audit and audit remediation goals.
+She is leading changes to impact programs, people, technology, and processes to drive efficiency and strengthen the internal controls across the organization in support of the Department’s audit and audit remediation goals.
 Prior to her appointment to the Senior Executive Service as FIAR Director, Ms. Kadiri supported OUSD(C) as the Assistant Director for the FIAR Directorate and as an accountant supporting the Fourth estate audit readiness and internal control efforts.
-Before joining OUSD(C) FIAR, Ms. Kadiri served as a program manager for pay and disbursing operations and worked on the financial analysis of the Working Capital Fund (WCF) financial statement for the with the Department of Navy.
+Before joining OUSD(C) FIAR, Ms. Kadiri served as a program manager for pay and disbursing operations and worked on the financial analysis of the Working Capital Fund (WCF) financial statement for the Department of Navy.

 Ms. Kadiri has also supported the Federal government as an auditor and a consultant with both Deloitte & Touché, LLP and PricewaterhouseCoopers, LLP.
-As a project manager with Deloitte and Touché, Ms. Kadiri served as a leader within the Audit and Enterprise Risk Services practice.
-In this role, she led numerous project teams and assisted organizations in attaining their goals strategically in the areas of financial management, audit readiness, budget execution, performance improvement, business process re-engineering, and financial transformation by developing and implementing feasible solutions.
-While at PricewaterhouseCoopers, Ms. Kadiri was part of the audit team performing federal financial statement and compliance audits of large federal entities.
+As a project manager with Deloitte & Touché, Ms. Kadiri served as a leader within the Audit and Enterprise Risk Services practice.
+In this role, she led numerous project teams and assisted organizations in attaining their goals strategically in the areas of financial management, audit readiness, budget execution, performance improvement, business process reengineering, and financial transformation by developing and implementing feasible solutions.
+While at PricewaterhouseCoopers, Ms. Kadiri was part of the audit team performing Federal financial statement and compliance audits of large Federal entities.

-Ms. Kadiri is a Certified Defense Financial Manager.
-She holds a Defense Financial Management Certification, Level 3.
-She is a graduate of the University of Maryland.
-She holds a Bachelor’s degree in Accounting and an MBA.
+Ms. Kadiri is a Certified Defense Financial Manager and holds a Defense Financial Management Certification, Level 3.
+She graduated from the University of Maryland with a Bachelor’s degree in Accounting and an MBA.
 Ms. Kadiri is also a graduate of the prestigious Federal Executive Institute.

 Team Lead for Business Integration Office,